 Another B&W short.
 When a petty criminal is apprehended by Batman, he writes his mom an excited fanboy postcard from his jail cell telling her that he met the famous superhero while traveling in Gotham.

-–NOTE: The important but Batman-less flashback from Batman: Gotham Knights #8 happens now.
-Supposedly, this takes place six months before the events of the “Transference” storyline.
+–NOTE: In a flashback from Batman: Gotham Knights #8.
+Supposedly, this important but Batman-less tale takes place six months before the events of the “Transference” storyline.
 However, this isn’t possible (or necessary for that matter) since six months ago would be smack dab in the middle of the “Road to NML.”
-This flashback should more appropriately take place three weeks before “Transference.”
-In this flashback Hugo Strange returns to Gotham for the first time in seven years.
+This item should more appropriately take place three weeks before “Transference.”
+In this flashback, Hugo Strange returns to Gotham for the first time in seven years.
 He captures Catwoman and interrogates her about the secret identity of Batman.

 –Detective Comics #743-746 (“EVOLUTION”)